oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     right-side properties panel.
 You should also expand the properties panel by clicking on the extreme right corner icon.

-    Use this process to edit properties for the transforms for the remaining of the workshop.
+    Use this process to edit properties for the transform component for the remaining lab.

 ![Screenshot of aggregate attributes](images/image28_agg_attr.png)

 9. Click on Attributes on the left side.
 You can edit this attribute list.
 We will remove everything except **CUST_ID** and **TOTAL_SALES**.
-Click on the checkbox and click delete icon on the right side.
+Click on the checkbox and click the delete icon on the right side.

 ![Screenshot of aggregate attribute edit](images/image29_agg_edit.png)

 10. Now change the name of **TOTAL_SALES** to **CUST_SALES** to make it more meaningful.
 This will be aggregated sales for the customer.
-It should look like below.
+It should look like the below screenshot.

 ![Screenshot of aggregate attribute name edit](images/image30_agg_edit_name.png)

-11. Now click on Column mapping on the left side to define aggregate expression.
-You can populate these expressions by **Auto Map** and edit it as needed.
+11. Now click on Column mapping on the left side to define the aggregate expression.
+You can populate these expressions by **Auto Map** and edit them as needed.
 Click on **Auto Map** to populate it by name.

 ![Screenshot of aggregate mapping expression](images/image31_agg_map_exp.png)

-12. Auto Map populated only the CUST_ID and could not find a match for CUST_SALES since we had changed the attribute name.
+12. Auto Map populated only the **CUST_ID** and could not find a match for **CUST_SALES** since we had changed the attribute name.
 We can either type in the aggregate expression directly in the blank space or use the expression editor on the right side.
 Click on the expression edition icon.